the-chr0nic/MAS-Chronics-Kitchen-Sink-Submod/README.md

 - A stat tracker to track your time spent with her, number of kisses, game wins/losses, and more!
 - And much more to discover!

+## Topics

+I have written a wide variety of categories to discuss with Monika; here are some notable ones!

+- Philosophy
+- Literature
+- Theater
+- Lifestyle/Hobbies
+- Chronic Illness
+- Pop Culture
+- and many more to discover!

 # Installation

 - First, make sure you have the Submod Updater Plugin installed.
 This mod requires it to function.
 You can find it [here](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin).
 If, for some reason, you have a conflict with the Updater Plugin, you can install CKS and delete 'cks_main.rpy' from the folder.